 Prospective board members must undergo the following processes:

-Complete Big Country Victim Services Board Member Application, including references.
+Complete a Big Country Victim Services Board Member Application including references.

 Consent for Criminal Record check must be completed.
 Applicants must disclose their criminal records at the time of application.
 Failure to provide this information or providing false information will result in termination of application.

 Applicants are required to partake in an assessment interview with a Board Recruitment Committee Member and RCMP Liaison.

 Once accepted by the Board, applicants must sign an Oath of Confidentiality and participate in an Orientation with the Executive Director.

 What makes a successful Board Member?